Blueberry French Toast Casserole

 Description

-There’s not one word more perfect than “unbelievable” to describe this overnight blueberry French toast casserole.
-The casserole benefits from sitting in the refrigerator overnight before baking, so this is an excellent make-ahead brunch recipe!
+This unbelievable blueberry French toast casserole is made with soft custard-soaked bread, sweet blueberries, and a buttery brown sugar streusel topping.
+The casserole benefits from sitting in the refrigerator overnight before baking, so this is an excellent make-ahead breakfast recipe!
 This recipe is also in my cookbook, Sally’s Baking 101.

 Ingredients